natmasslove/aws_howto/mwaa_connections_and_vars/README.md

 ## Settings in your Airflow cluster to work with Secrets Manager and connect to DB

-In this section we walk you through the process of creating (or modifying) Airflow cluster.
+In this section we will walk you through the process of creating (or modifying) Airflow cluster.
 Apart from usual, there are additional requirements for our use-case are:
 1. *IAM Role* associated with you Airflow cluster should have permissions to access secrets
 2. Python Libraries to interact with database should be installed (via *requirements.txt* file)

 Steps to create and properly set up Airflow cluster:
 ### 1. Make sure your VPC is set up correctly to host Airflow cluster
-   You can check the networking requirements with AWS documentation here: https://docs.aws.amazon.com/mwaa/latest/userguide/networking-about.html
+   You can check the networking requirements with AWS documentation [here](https://docs.aws.amazon.com/mwaa/latest/userguide/networking-about.html).
-   Alternatively, you can create a new VPC using a cloudformation template from git source code: cloudformation\010_vpc.yaml:
+   Alternatively, you can create a new VPC using a cloudformation template from this article's git source code: cloudformation\010_vpc.yaml:
 ```bash
   export project_name="mwaa-secrets-demo"
   export stack_name="cfrm-${project_name}-010-vpc"